nicholaswmin/automap/.github/benchmark/README.md

 ## Overview

-> This benchmark is meant to be run on a cloud provider rather than locally.
+This benchmark is designed to measure the [throughput][throughput] of horizontally deployed instances of automap.

 ### Task under test